-A Certified Professional Soil Scientist, he specializes in the study of transport and geochemical fate of toxic pollutants and their environmental effects.
-He has 36 years of experience conducting and managing environmental studies throughout North America and Europe.
+A Certified Professional Soil Scientist, Dr. Shields specializes in the study of transport and geochemical fate of toxic pollutants and their environmental effects.
+He has 36 years of experience conducting and managing environmental studies throughout the United States as well as internationally.
 He provides scientific and strategic consultation to industrial clients on the design and implementation of CERCLA and RCRA investigations, cost-effective remediation approaches, and negotiations with state and federal agencies.
 Dr. Shields manages multidisciplinary investigations, risk assessments, and feasibility studies.
 He investigates the industrial archeology of sites to understand the history of contaminant sources in a given area.

 CREDENTIALS & PROFESSIONAL HONORS